 Project duration: 1 September 2019 – 31 August 2020

 The project’s aim is to raise awareness about air pollution by using citizen science to measure air quality in playgrounds in Budapest and Saint Petersburg.
 The project focuses on sites where families congregate specifically for health and recreation.
 It equips citizen volunteers with measuring devices and provides them advocacy tools, resulting in meaningful policy proposals to city leadership and a robust social media presence.
-The paired cities (one within the EU and the other outside it) will gain meaningful comparative perspectives about environmental advocacy and policy change in post-socialist cities with rising personal car ownership.
+The paired cities (one within the EU and the other outside of it) will gain meaningful comparative perspectives about environmental advocacy and policy change in post-socialist cities with rising personal car ownership.
 At the end of the project a short film was published which is here: The paired cities (one within the EU and the other outside it) will gain meaningful comparative perspectives about environmental advocacy and policy change in post-socialist cities with rising personal car ownership.
 A short film on the situation in Budapest is here: https://www.youtube.com/watch?v=uRs_FSAIlY4&t=202s (with English and Russian subtitles).

 Clean Air Action Group, Hungary

 EUROPE IN TURMOIL: PROCESSES OF INVOLUNTARY MIGRATION AROUND THE END OF WORLD WAR II

 Project duration:1 September 2019 – 30 August 2020